Ravenswood Generating Station

-Ravenswood Generating Station is a 2,480 megawatt power plant in Long Island City in Queens, New York City, New York.
-It is owned and operated by LS Power/Helix Energy Solutions Group.
-The plant is fueled primarily by fuel oil (no. 6) and natural gas which heats the boilers.
+Ravenswood Generating Station is a 2,480 megawatt power plant in Long Island City in Queens, New York City, owned and operated by LS Power/Helix Energy Solutions Group.
+Originally fuelled by coal, the plant has been fueled primarily by fuel oil (no. 6) and natural gas since 1971.
+An early proposal included a nuclear power reactor on the site.

 History

 Ravenswood was originally built and owned by Consolidated Edison of New York Inc. (Con Edison) in 1963.
 The first two units constructed in 1963 were Ravenswood 10 and 20, each having a generating capacity of approximately 385 megawatts.
 Then, in 1965, Ravenswood 30 (commonly called "Big Allis") was commissioned with a generating capacity of nearly 981 megawatts.
+A new 1,000 MW unit was originally planned to be located on the north side of the East River Generating Station in Manhattan, but after test borings revealed the presence of poor subsurface rock conditions, Con Edison decided to instead install the new unit at the Ravenswood Generating Station.
 In the 1970s, multiple combustion turbine units were installed in a simple cycle configuration to meet peak power demands.
-Two 2030 MWth(500 MWe) nuclear reactors were planned to begin operation on the site in 1970, but they were cancelled due to controversy and safety concerns.
+The facility used coal fuel until 1971.

 Due to deregulation of the energy markets in New York State, Con Edison was required to sell all of its "in-city" generating stations in New York City including Ravenswood.
-In 1999, Con Edison transferred ownership of Ravenswood to KeySpan Energy (KeySpan) for $597 million.
+In 1999, Con Edison transferred ownership of Ravenswood to KeySpan Energy for $597 million.
 In 2004, KeySpan constructed a new unit, Ravenswood 40, using combined cycle technology with generating capacity of 250 megawatts.

 National Grid plc acquired KeySpan in 2007 but due to its involvement in electrical transmission the New York Public Service Commission required National Grid to sell Ravenswood to ensure competition in the market.
 On August 26, 2008, Ravenswood was sold by National Grid to TransCanada Corporation for $2.9 billion.
-Trans Canada later sold Ravenswood to LS Power/Helix Energy Solutions Group in a package deal also including the Ironwood, Ocean State and Kibby Wind facilities for a total price of US$2.1 Billion.
+TransCanada later sold Ravenswood to LS Power/Helix Energy Solutions Group in a package deal also including the Ironwood, Ocean State and Kibby Wind facilities for a total price of US$2.1 Billion.
 In 2018, Helix Generation LLC filed a lawsuit against TransCanada Facility USA Inc. for allegedly fraudulently misleading Helix prior to the sale.

 In 2019, it was announced that a 316 MW battery storage system would be built at the Ravenswood Generating Station.
 The system would be the largest in New York state and would be built in three phases, the first of which would be complete in 2021.

 Description

 Ravenswood is located in Long Island City in Queens, New York, across from Roosevelt Island.
 The site is connected to the New York City electrical system through the 138 kV Vernon substation and the 345 kV Rainey substation.
-It is capable of producing 2,480MW of energy.
+It is capable of producing 2,480 MW of electric power.